diogomalmeida/dataCleaningProject/codeBook.md

 # Information about the update of available codebooks with the data.
 This code book indicate all the variables and summaries calculated, along with units, and any other relevant information.

 The analysis was performed on the file run_analysis.R.
-Details are given below
+Details are given below:

 Training and test sets have been concatenated;